jinhoyon/Nail-pHolish-App/README.md

 ## Pages

-### 1. Home Page
+### 1. Landing Page
-The Home page is the app's landing screen and serves as the starting point for using the Nail pHolish biosensor.
+The Landing page serves as the app's starting point for using the Nail pHolish biosensor.
 From this page, users can:
-- Navigate to the Nix Sensor page to connect to their Nix Color Sensor.
+- Navigate to the Analyze page to connect and to their Nix Color Sensor.
 - View general information about the Nail pHolish system.
 - Access settings for the app and user preferences.
 <img src="https://github.com/user-attachments/assets/7ba81a08-5c24-4031-b81a-5ea6160db586" alt="Home" width="400"/>

-### 2. Nix Sensor Page
+### 2. Dashboard Page
 This page allows users to interact directly with the Nix Color Sensor (Nix Spectro 2).
 Key functionalities include:
 - **Sensor Pairing**: Establish a Bluetooth connection with the Nix Color Sensor.
 - **Color Measurement**: Capture RGB values from the biosensor nail polish on the user's fingernails.